 Through the internships, community living and a shared curriculum, interns explore complex social issues and connect them to their academic experiences.
 All opportunities are in the Davidson/Charlotte area and include stipends and housing.
-Applications for 2019 summer positions are now available with a priority application deadline of Feb.
-1, 2019 (see below for application details).
+Applications for 2020 summer positions will be available soon with a priority application deadline of January 31st, 2020.

 Center for Civic Engagement Interns